"It's about mortality, I suppose."

 • Some weird ideas:

 • There's something you can equip that makes you not die when you hit 0hp.
-You can give it to NPCs and/or yourself.

 • Makes a weird situation of "well, would you ever go exploring without them?
 Does it become limiting because you feel like you have to have them or you'll be harshly punished?